Ice Age: The Meltdown

-Ice Age: The Meltdown is a 2006 American animated adventure comedy film produced by Blue Sky Studios and distributed by 20th Century Fox.
-It is the sequel to Ice Age (2002) and the second installment in the Ice Age film series.
-The film was directed by Carlos Saldanha from a screenplay written by Peter Gaulke, Gerry Swallow, and Jim Hecht, and a story by Gaulke and Swallow.
-Ray Romano, John Leguizamo, Denis Leary, and Chris Wedge reprise their roles from the first Ice Age film, with newcomers Seann William Scott, Josh Peck, and Queen Latifah joining the cast.
+Ice Age: The Meltdown is a 2006 American animated adventure comedy film directed by Carlos Saldanha and written by Peter Gaulke, Gerry Swallow, and Jim Hecht.
+Produced by 20th Century Fox Animation and Blue Sky Studios, it is the second installment in the Ice Age film series and the sequel to Ice Age (2002).
+Ray Romano, John Leguizamo, Denis Leary, and Chris Wedge reprise their roles from the first film, with Seann William Scott, Josh Peck, and Queen Latifah joining the voice cast.
 In the film, Manny, Sid, and Diego attempt to escape an impending flood, during which Manny finds love.

-The film premiered in Belgium on March 1, 2006, and in the United States on March 31.
-Despite receiving mixed reviews from critics, it grossed $667 million worldwide, marking it the third highest-grossing film of 2006 and the highest-grossing animated film of 2006.
-Three more sequels were released: Ice Age: Dawn of the Dinosaurs in 2009, Ice Age: Continental Drift in 2012, and Ice Age: Collision Course in 2016.
+Ice Age: The Meltdown premiered on March 19, 2006, at Grauman's Chinese Theater in Hollywood, and was released in the United States on March 31, by 20th Century Fox.
+The film received mixed reviews from critics, and grossed $667 million, becoming the third highest-grossing film of 2006.
+A sequel, Dawn of the Dinosaurs, released in 2009.

 Plot

-Manny, Sid, and Diego live in a valley that is surrounded by a high ice wall on all sides and is inhabited by many other creatures.
+Sometime after the events of the first film, Manny, Sid, and Diego live in a valley that is surrounded by a high ice wall on all sides and is inhabited by many other mammals.
 The trio discovers that the ice wall is actually a dam that is barely holding a reservoir that could flood the valley if it fails.
-A vulture tells them that there is a boat at the other end of the valley that may save them, but they must reach it in three days.
+A vulture named The Lone Gunslinger tells them that there is a boat at the other end of the valley that may save them, but they must reach it in three days.
 A chunk of ice breaks off from the top of the dam, initiating their immediate evacuation.
 Manny is also struggling with the thought of possibly being the last mammoth alive.

-Meanwhile, Cretaceous, a Metriorhynchus, and Maelstrom, a Globidens—both frozen since the Mesozoic era—escape due to melting ice and seek to eat all the mammals they can during the flood.
-On their journey to the boat, the trio meet Ellie, a mammoth who believes she is an opossum, and Crash and Eddie, two mischievous opossums whom Ellie believes to be her brothers.
-Sid invites them to join their journey to the boat, and Ellie accepts.
-After a dangerous encounter with Cretaceous and Maelstrom while crossing a pond, Ellie realizes that she is a mammoth.
+Meanwhile, Cretaceous, a purple Metriorhynchus, and Maelstrom, a dark green Globidens—both frozen since the Mesozoic era escape due to melting ice and seek to eat all the mammals they can during the flood.
+On their journey to the boat, the trio meet Ellie, a mammoth who, due to being raised by a family of opossums, believes herself to be one.
+Sid invites Ellie alongside her adoptive brothers, Crash and Eddie, to join their journey to the boat, and they accept.

+Following a risky encounter with Cretaceous and Maelstrom while crossing a pond, Ellie realizes she is a mammoth after remembering that as an orphaned calf, she was adopted by Crash and Eddie's mother.
 Manny begins to fall in love with her, but denies his feelings at first because he feels like he is replacing his deceased wife and child.
-Despite this bonding moment with Manny, she distances herself from him when he suggests "saving their species".
-Ellie and Manny later reconcile.
+Ellie also distances herself from Manny when he suggests "saving their species", taking it as an offense.
+They later reconcile.